3,4-Methylenedioxy-N-hydroxy-N-methylamphetamine

 3,4-Methylenedioxy-N-hydroxy-N-methylamphetamine, also known as MDMOH, MDHMA, or FLEA, is an entactogen, psychedelic, and stimulant of the phenethylamine, amphetamine, and MDxx families.
 It is the N-hydroxy homologue of MDMA ("Ecstasy"), and the N-methyl homologue of MDOH.

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin listed the dose range as 100–160 mg, and the duration as approximately 4–8 hours.
-He describes FLEA as causing entactogenic and open MDMA-like effects, easing communication, and increasing appreciation of the senses.
-He has noted that the properties and effects of the closely related drug MDOH are very similar or near-identical to those of MDA and that MDOH might be converted into MDA in the body.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists FLEA's dose as 100 to 160 mg orally and its duration as 4 to 8 hours.
+He describes FLEA as producing entactogenic and open MDMA-like effects, easing communication, and increasing appreciation of the senses.
+He has noted that the properties and effects of the closely related drug MDOH are very similar or near-identical to those of MDA, and that MDOH might be converted into MDA in the body.

+Chemistry

+Synthesis

+The chemical synthesis of FLEA has been described.

+Analogues

+Analogues of FLEA include MDMA and MDOH (N-hydroxy-MDA), among others.

 Society and culture

 Names

-Alexander Shulgin explained the reasoning for naming the compound "FLEA" in his book PiHKAL.
+Alexander Shulgin explained the reasoning for naming the compound "FLEA" in his book PiHKAL (Phenethylamines I Have Known and Loved):

+Of course, I was asked, why call it FLEA?
+The origin was in a classic bit of poetry.
+A commonly used code name for MDMA was ADAM, and I had tried making several modest modifications of the MDMA structure in the search for another compound that would maintain its particular music without the annoying tooth-grinding and occasional nystagmus, or eye-wiggle, that some users have mentioned.
+One of these was the 6-methyl homologue which was, with some perverse logic, called MADAM.
+And, following this pattern, the 6-fluoroanalogue was to be FLADAM.
+So, with the N-hydroxy analogue, what about HADAM?
+Which brought to mind the classic description of Adam's earliest complaint, an infestation of fleas.
+The poem was short and direct.
+"Adam had 'em."
+So, in place of HAD 'EM, the term FLEA jumped into being.

 Legal status

+Canada

+FLEA is a controlled substance in Canada under phenethylamine blanket-ban language.

 United Kingdom

 This substance is a Class A drug in the Drugs controlled by the UK Misuse of Drugs Act.